This post is also available in: French

 Be in Awe of the Roman Arena in the Piazza Bra

-The Piazza bra is the largest piazza in the country and a perfect place to visit the many cafes and restaurants while strolling under the shade of the numerous pine and cedar trees.
-The great Roman Arena can be found here.
-This grand amphitheatre is where famous gladiators once battled and hunts of dangerous exotic animals took place.
-Though built in the 1st century it is still commonly used today for many famous operas.
-This massive, impressive structure is one of the best preserved ancient buildings of its time and something you won’t want to miss while exploring Verona.
+The Piazza bra is the largest piazza in the country and a perfect place to visit the many cafes and restaurants while strolling under the shade of pine and cedar trees.
+The great Arena di Verona (aka the Roman Arena) can be found here.
+This grand amphitheater is where famous gladiators once battled, and hunts of dangerous exotic animals took place.

 Fall in Love at Juliet’s House